stootoon/ShenTootoonianLaurent2013/README.md

 ### LLE Figures
 Code to reproduce the LLE panels in Figures 3 and 5 will be provided shortly.
 ### Figure 7
 When viewing the reconstruction of PN trajectories by KCs in PCA space (Figure 7J), be sure to rotate the view to see the reconstruction more clearly.
-The default view is not very clear.
+The default view is sometimes not very clear.
 ### Figure 8
 Although data is provided to plot the classification performance of random PN subsets (the blue traces in Figure 8 and S8), the data files are very large and it may take a long time to load them when reproducing these figures.
 Hence by default, plotting their performance has been disabled.
 To enable it, set `plotShuffles` to `true` in `code/figures/figure8/MakeFigures.m`.